New York State Route 324: Route description

 According to the New York State Department of Transportation (NYSDOT), NY 324 begins at NY 384 in eastern Niagara Falls.
 NY 324 heads south, overlapping with I-190 (the Niagara Section of the New York State Thruway) across the North Grand Island Bridge to Grand Island, where it leaves the expressway at exit 20.
 However, as signed, NY 324 begins at the north end of Grand Island, where it splits off from the Interstate Highway as Grand Island Boulevard.
 South of exit 20, the official and signed routings are identical.

 Maintenance of the route is split between NYSDOT, the New York State Thruway Authority (NYSTA), and Erie County.
 All but the northernmost 0.02 mi of the portion of the route that overlaps with I-190 is maintained by NYSTA.
-The two county-maintained sections extend from exit 20B to Grand Island Boulevard on Grand Island and from exit 15 to Grand Island Boulevard in Tonawanda, where NY 324 utilizes small portions of the county-owned Long Road and Kenmore Avenue, respectively.
+The two county-maintained sections extend from exit 20B to Grand Island Boulevard on Grand Island and from exit 15 to Grand Island Boulevard in Town of Tonawanda, where NY 324 utilizes small portions of the county-owned Long Road and Kenmore Avenue, respectively.
 The remainder of NY 324 is maintained by NYSDOT.

 From I-190 exit 20, NY 324 runs in a more southeasterly direction, serving as the main commercial strip on Grand Island, before it overlaps I-190 in order to cross the Niagara River.
 Once on the mainland, the structure of exits on I-190 allows only the westbound portion of NY 325 to use Grand Island Boulevard west of I-190's exit 15, following Grand Island Boulevard past the exit to an intersection with NY 266, then turning right to follow it to exit 17 to merge with I-190.
 The eastbound route of NY 324 is unable to do so; instead, it parts company with the Interstate Highway on the other side of the river at exit 15, where it turns north to parallel I-190 on Kenmore Avenue.
 The eastbound portion of Grand Island Boulevard on this stretch is maintained as reference route 950C.
-After 250 yd, it veers east onto Tonawanda's portion of Grand Island Boulevard for 0.5 mi to a junction with Sheridan Drive.
-The latter carries NY 325, a 1.42 mi route that begins at NY 266 on the banks of the Niagara and passes through a commercial and industrial area of the town of Tonawanda.
+After 250 yd, it veers east onto the Town of Tonawanda's portion of Grand Island Boulevard for 0.5 mi to a junction with Sheridan Drive.
+The latter carries NY 325, a 1.42 mi route that begins at NY 266 on the banks of the Niagara and passes through a commercial and industrial area of the Town of Tonawanda.
 NY 324 takes on the Sheridan Drive name here and assumes a more due easterly course across northern Erie County.
 Though the street is signed as a state highway on both NY 324 and NY 325, most residents simply refer to this road by its local name.